ruviniramawickrama/demo-graphql-custom-directive-with-spring-boot/README.md

 # GraphQL Custom Directive with Spring Boot

 This project demonstrates the implementation of a **GraphQL Custom Directive** using Spring Boot.
-We have created an uppercase directive that can be used to convert field values to uppercase.
+We are using an uppercase directive that can be used to convert field values to uppercase.

 ### What are GraphQL Directives?